beginnersbook.com

 Anomalies in DBMS

-Example: Suppose a manufacturing company stores the employee details in a table named employee that has four attributes: emp_id for storing employee’s id, emp_name for storing employee’s name, emp_address for storing employee’s address and emp_dept for storing the department details in which the employee works.
+Example: A manufacturing company stores the employee details in a table Employee that has four attributes: Emp_Id for storing employee’s id, Emp_Name for storing employee’s name, Emp_Address for storing employee’s address and Emp_Dept for storing the department details in which the employee works.
 At some point of time the table looks like this:

 101 Rick Delhi D001